venkatarajasekhar/sandbox/GITHELP.md

     echo '*.pyc' >> .git/info/exclude

 !!!
-Fit les you don't want to monitor and that have ALREADY been checked in need to be removed with 'git rm <file>'
+Fit les you don't want to monitor and that have ALREADY been checked in need to be removed with 'git rm <file>' !!!
+To remove a file without deleting it: 'git rm --cached <filename>'